Authress/authress-sdk.py/docs/AccessRecordsApi.md

 List access records

 Returns a paginated records list for the account.
 Only records the user has access to are returned.
+The results sort order is not stable, on subsequent requests different results may be returned.
 This query resource is meant for administrative actions only, therefore has a lower rate limit tier than user permissions related resources.
 Additionally, the results from a query to Access Records may be delayed up to 5 minutes.

 ### Example